-The OFL is the yield when the stock is fished at FMSY or the FMSY proxy (F30% SPR).
+The OFL is the yield when the stock is fished at F{MSY} or the F{MSY} proxy ($F{30\%}$ SPR).
 This is the yield beyond which overfishing is occurring, and is determined as part of the stock assessment output.
 However, there is always scientific uncertainty as to the true value of OFL.
 Consequently, ABC is a yield set below the OFL to take into account the scientific uncertainty.
 To determine the ABC yield, the SSC used the ABC control rule developed in the Generic Annual Catch Limits/Accountability Measures Amendment (GMFMC 2011a).
-For the hogfish stock, the level for probability of overfishing (P\) was set at 0.4 based on the results of the tier 1 analysis in the control rule, and a coefficient of variance (CV) of 0.37 was used based on the results of pooled assessments compiled by the Pacific Fishery Management Council for stocks in their jurisdiction.
+For the hogfish stock, the level for probability of overfishing (P) was set at 0.4 based on the results of the tier 1 analysis in the control rule, and a coefficient of variance (CV) of 0.37 was used based on the results of the tier 1 is of pooled assessments compiled by the Pacific Fishery Management Council for stocks in their jurisdiction.

 The SSC provided two alternative scenarios for OFL and ABC during the period 2016-2018.
-The first is an OFL and ABC that changes each year in response to changes in projected stock abundance if the stock is fished at the FMSY proxy ( $F{30\%}$ spR) rate (Table 1.1.1).
+The first is an OFL and ABC that changes each year in response to changes in projected stock abundance if the stock is fished at the F{MSY} proxy ($F{30\% SPR}$) rate (Table 1.1.1).
 The second is a constant catch OFL and ABC that is equivalent in impact to the stock over the 2016-2018 period (Table 1.1.2).
-The west Florida hogfish stock is currently above the abundance level needed to maintain MSY, so fishing at the $F{30\%}$ spR rate (Table 1.1.1) will cause the stock to gradually decline toward the equilibrium level.
+The west Florida hogfish stock is currently above the abundance level needed to maintain maximum sustainability yield (MSY), so fishing at the $F{30\% SPR}$ rate (Table 1.1.1) will cause the stock to gradually decline toward the equilibrium level.
 Fishing at the corresponding constant catch rate (Table 1.1.2) will also result in a gradual decline in the stock, and will require a new assessment in 2018 or shortly thereafter to reassess the catch rate.